hchesnutt/cdminer/README.md

 Relative path to json file.

 ### `<query>`
-Can be one of the following:
+cdminer will suggest most similar query in case of misspell based on Levenshtein distance.
+Query can be one of the following:
 #### **locate**
   - Finds the list of companies by state location.
 `<param>` must be a state acronym and is case sensitive.